AliyunContainerService/ack-ram-tool/website/docs/credential-plugin/get-kubeconfig.md

 It has the following features:

-* Automatically obtains a new certificate before the certificate expires
+* Automatically obtains a new certificate before the certificate expires.
-* Supports using temporary certificate
+* Supports using temporary certificate.
-* Integrate ack-ram-authenticator
+* Integrate ack-ram-authenticator.

 ## Usage